Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 Dementia is not a single disease.
 It is a general term describing a decline in memory, thinking, reasoning, and social abilities severe enough to interfere with daily life.

-Alzheimer’s disease is the most common form of dementia.
+Alzheimer's disease is the most common form of dementia, accounting for 60-80% of cases.
 It is a progressive neurological disorder marked by the gradual death of brain cells, leading to memory loss, confusion, personality changes, and loss of independence.

-Early prevention focuses on reducing inflammation, oxidative stress, and vascular damage in the brain.
+Key Insight: Early prevention focuses on reducing three major factors that damage the brain: inflammation, oxidative stress, and vascular damage.
+Diet plays a critical role in controlling all three.

 How Diet Influences Brain Health